vanguardbackup/docs/development-handbook.md

 2. **Where to Update**:
    - In-code documentation: Update docblocks and comments in the codebase.
-   - User guide: Update the user guide in the `docs` folder.
+   - The documentation site (this website!) at the GitHub repository [here](https://github.com/vanguardbackup/docs/).

-3. **Documentation PRs**: Submit documentation changes as part of your feature PRs or as separate PRs for larger updates.
+3. **Documentation PRs**: Submit Pull Requests to [this repository](https://github.com/vanguardbackup/docs/) when necessary.
+The repositories are separate.

 ### Documentation Best Practices

 1. **Clear and Concise**: Write in simple, easy-to-understand language.
 2. **Keep it Current**: Regularly review and update existing documentation.
 3. **Accessibility**: Ensure documentation is accessible, including proper heading structure and alt text for images.

 ## 9. Tips & Tricks